About Us

 Moving science forward

-Founded in 2022 and launched in 2025, the Fund for Science and Technology is a 501(c)(3) private foundation and part of the Paul G. Allen philanthropic ecosystem.
+Launched in 2025, the Fund for Science and Technology is a 501(c)(3) private foundation and part of the Paul G. Allen philanthropic ecosystem.
 We support organizations around the world working to advance bioscience, strengthen the environment and natural world, and harness the power of AI for the public good.

 Paul G. Allen: philanthropist, technologist, visionary